-Newbies tend to not want to use WordPress because everything isn't “drag and drop” like competing builders, but the platform is much more versatile.
+Newbies tend to not want to use WordPress because everything isn’t “drag and drop” like competing builders, but WordPress is much more versatile.
 In terms of building a business that ranks well in Google and can convert visitors to customers, WordPress is your #1 choice, hands down.

 Siterubix is a custom version of WordPress, which allows you to do things like install a free SSL certificate at the push of a button, and the hosting provided through SiteRubix is WordPress optimized and cached at the server level, so your sites will be lightning fast.

-What's more, the Siterubix platform is meant for marketers meaning you can promote whatever you want on your website.
+What’s more, the Siterubix platform was built for marketers meaning you can promote whatever you want on your website.
 Unlike some of the examples below, they will not place ads on your site or put any marketing restrictions on you.